-This fundamental question has persisted because of the so-far insuperable challenge of realistic, {\it ab initio} TDE simulations.
-Past simulations usually operated in astrophysically unrealistic limits to reduce the dynamic range of the problem: for example, TDEs around intermediate-mass black holes (MBH mass $M_\bullet \sim 10^3 M_\odot$)\cite{Guillochon+14, Shiokawa+15}, or supermassive black hole (SMBH) TDEs using stars with unrealistically bound orbits\cite{Hayasaki+13, Hayasaki+16, Bonnerot+16, Sadowski+16}.
-Only recently have the first simulations been published showing accretion flow formation with a {\it parabolic} stellar orbit and an SMBH, although this has required artificial mass injection schemes\cite{BonnerotLu20, Bonnerot+21} or simulation of uncommon, deeply plunging TDEs\cite{Andalman+22}.

-Here we present the first self-consistent simulations of mass return and electromagnetic emission from TDEs with realistic and typical parameters: $M_\bullet = 1\times 10^6 M_\odot$, stellar mass $M_\star = M_\odot$, and pericenter $R_{\rm p}=R_{\rm t}$.
-To simulate a ``typical'' TDE, we employ a modified version of \textsc{RICH}, a well-tested, publicly available moving-mesh hydrodynamics code\cite{Yalinewich+15}. \textsc{RICH} was recently modified to include a dynamical treatment of grey radiation transport (flux-limited diffusion) along with more realistic equations of state, both of which are key elements of the TDE problem.
-The gravitational field is a pseudo-Newtonian Paczyński–Wiita potential that approximates the leading-order effect of relativistic precession.
-We additionally smooth the gravitational potential in its inner regions to reduce runtime (preliminary runs indicated very little matter circularized to the point of entering the tidal radius).
-We discuss these approximations further, and perform post-hoc self-consistency checks, in the SI.
+Optical/UV observations\cite{vanVelzen+11, Gezari+12, Arcavi+14} of tidal disruption events (TDEs) contradict simple models of TDE emission\cite{Rees88, Ulmer99}, but the debate between alternative models (e.g. shock power\cite{Piran+15, Shiokawa+15} or reprocessed accretion power\cite{LoebUlmer97, Guillochon+14, CoughlinBegelman14, MetzgerStone16, Roth+16, RothKasen18}) remains unsettled due to the lack of first-principles simulations.
+We have performed the first a self-consistent simulations of mass return and electromagnetic emission from a TDEs with realistic and typical parameters: black hole mass $M_\bullet = 1\times 10^6 M_\odot$, stellar mass $M_\star = M_\odot$, and pericenter $R_{\rm p}=R_{\rm t}$ (the tidal radius).
+To simulate a ``typical'' TDE, we employ a modifiedan updated version of \textsc{RICH}, a publicly available moving-mesh hydrodynamics code\cite{Yalinewich+15}. \textsc{RICH} was recently modified to include a dynamical treatment of grey radiation transport (flux-limited diffusion) along with more realistic equations of state (including ionization and recombination), both of which are key elements of the TDE problem.
+The gravitational field is a pseudo-Newtonian Paczyński–Wiita potential that approximates general relativity.
+We additionally smooth the gravitational potential in its inner regions to reduce runtime.
+We discuss these approximations further, and perform post-hoc self-consistency checks, in the Methods.
 We run the simulation past the peak of the mass fallback rate (59 days), up until a final time of 65 days, roughly when the optical/UV light curve peaks.
-We approximate the emitted thermal spectrum in post-processing.
+We approximate the emitted thermal radiation in post-processing.